projectsveltos/sveltos/docs/deployment_order/tiers.md

         helmChartAction:  Install
     ```

-With this configuration, the `kyverno` ClusterProfile (tier:50) overrides the default `validation-and-monitoring` profile (tier:100) for Kyverno deployment in west clusters.
+The `kyverno` ClusterProfile (tier:50) overrides the default `validation-and-monitoring` profile (tier:100) for the Kyverno deployment in west clusters.
 This ensures Kyverno gets upgraded to version 3.1.4 only in the desired region.

-The table below shows a sample cluster state after applying both ClusterProfiles:
+The snippet below shows a sample cluster state after applying both ClusterProfiles.

 ```
 +-----------------------------+---------------+------------+----------------+---------+--------------------------------+------------------------------------------+